Bernardo-MG/spring-boot-executable-jar-example/src/site/markdown/index.md

-# Maven Executable JAR Example
+# Spring Boot Executable JAR Example

 Sets up an executable JAR through Maven.
 All the configuration is applied in the POM, and the included Main class will be executed.